mmazzarolo/tap-the-number/README.md

 So, without further ado, here are all the sources I can think of that I used to build this simple
 game:
 - [Asset Catalog Creator](https://itunes.apple.com/it/app/asset-catalog-creator-free/id866571115?mt=12)
-for the iOS assets
+for the iOS assets;
 - [The game background image](https://freeios7.com/download/freeios7.com_apple_wallpaper_geometry-white_ipad_retina.jpg)
-that I've found on Google Images (sorry, I don't know who the author is)
+that I've found on Google Images (sorry, I don't know who the author is);
-- [freesound.org](https://freesound.org/browse/tags/sound-effects/) for the sound effects
+- [freesound.org](https://freesound.org/browse/tags/sound-effects/) for the sound effects;
-- [This Slack image](https://raw.githubusercontent.com/mmazzarolo/tap-the-number/master/extra/slack-tiles.png) that inspired the design of the tiles
+- [This Slack image](https://raw.githubusercontent.com/mmazzarolo/tap-the-number/master/extra/slack-tiles.png) that inspired the design of the tiles;
-- And all the libraries I already linked and talked about in this post
+- And all the libraries I already linked and talked about in this post  ;

 Forks, comments and critics are warmly welcomed, I just hope that this app example might be helpful to someone sooner or later! :)